bretfunk/anki_sound_frontend/README.md

 # README
 - This app is the frontend and user interface for anki_sound_backend (https://github.com/bretfunk/anki_sound_backend).
-AnkiSound allows users to download audio files in one of 20+ languages to use in Space Repetition Systems (SRS) like Anki.
-The frontend works by itself to download audio files.
+AnkiSound allows users to covert text to audio files and download them in one of 20+ languages.
+A user can then use these files in Space Repetition Systems (SRS) like Anki.
+The frontend works by itself to download audio files without accessing the backend.
 To save phrases to a user profile, the backend applciation is needed.
-The frontend is written in React.js and Javascript and the backend is written in Ruby and Rails.
+- The frontend is written in React.js and Javascript and the backend is written in Ruby and Rails.
 Stying is done with bootstrap.
 - You can see a live version of this program at: https://bretfunk.github.io/anki_sound_frontend/
 - A basic walkthrough can be found here: https://youtu.be/3ly823FDBK0